Existence of curvature flow with forcing in a critical Sobolev space: Introduction

-Due to the criticality, the method of proof for the existence is different from the subcritical case of \cite{takasao2016existence}, where an analogue of Huisken's monotonicity formula \cite{Huisken_mono} is used in an essential way to control the effect of $u$ as well as the surface measure.
-For the present critical case, instead of utilizing Huisken's monotonicity formula or its analogue, the monotonicity formula for one-dimensional varifolds with $L^2$ curvature is utilized instead for the similar purpose.
-We also utilize a global-in-time existence results \cite{kim2017mean,Kim-Tone2,ST-canonical} for the mean curvature flow, which can be modified for the flow with a smooth forcing term, and which prove the global-in-time existence of approximate flows.
-We show a priori estimates on the length of curve, $L^2$-norm of curvature and $L^2$-norm of $u$ (as a trace) depending only on $\mathcal H^1(\Gamma_0)$ and $\Cr{c1}(u,T)$.
+We also utilize global-in-time existence results \cite{kim2017mean,Kim-Tone2,ST-canonical} for the mean curvature flow, which can be modified for the flow with a smooth forcing term, and which prove the global-in-time existence of approximate flows.
+We show a priori estimates on the length of the curve, $L^2$-norm of the curvature and $L^2$-norm of the vector field $u$ (as a trace) depending only on $\mathcal H^1(\Gamma_0)$ and $\Cr{c1}(u,T)$.
 It is proved that the limit of the approximate flow satisfies a set of desired properties similar to the results in \cite{takasao2016existence}.
 As in \cite{kim2017mean,Kim-Tone2,ST-canonical}, the setting of the problem is for that of general multi-phase and the flow typically keeps triple junctions as it evolves.

 The organization of the paper is as follows.
 In the next Section 2, notation and main results are stated.
 In Section 3, key a priori estimates are presented.
-Section 4 states the existence results of the flow in the case of smooth forcing term, and whose proof is relegated to the Appendix.
-Section 5 analyzes the limiting process and proves the main theorem.
+Section 4 states the existence results of the flow in the case of smooth forcing term and for general dimensions, and whose proof is relegated to the Appendix.
+Section 5 analyzes the limiting process and proves the main theorem, and in Section 6, we mention a few additional comments.